indutny/sticky-session/README.md

 For use from the master process

 Creates a new master balancer server that balances between worker servers.
-The available options are:

-* `activeWorkers` - A function that returns an array of the workers that are presently able to serve connections.
-For recluster based balancers that would be `cluster.activeWorkers`
-* `retryDelay` - If there are no workers available at the moment, retry after `retryDelay` miliseconds
-* `maxRetries` - how many retries to attempt after giving up and sending a 502 Bad Gateway error to the client.

 Returns a regular `net.Server`.
 Call server.listen(port) to start listening for connections and balancing those connections across the cluster.